 “Each cup of coffee has a story, which includes the people and the place behind the coffee,” she says.
 “This can be the estate, the farmers who grew it, or [a] specific variety in the region.”

 Why Should Roasters Offer Single Origin Coffee?

-Analysis by the Tasters Study Centre involving a group aged between 18 and 64 found that coffee consumers have evolved considerably in recent years, with a particular focus on sensory experiences and the idea of “pure” coffees.
+Analysis by the Tasters Study Centre involving a group between the ages of 18 and 64 found that coffee consumers have evolved considerably in recent years, with a new focus on sensory experiences and the pursuit of “pure” coffees.

 Single origin coffee plays a significant role in the development of the specialty market because it offers consumers the chance to try complex and unique flavour notes from each coffee.

 “As consumers have become more aware of the differences between different coffees, origins and varieties, there is a desire to experience these variables and further their knowledge,” Nicole explains.